 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Norn is from Cambodia.
+She has 3 children.
 She needs a loan of $275 to buy fertilizer and seeds .

 Norn Kuy owns a business growing rice.
 During the off-season, she also grows a variety of vegetables.
 She would like a World Vision loan to grow her vegetable business.

 With the profits, Norn will be able to provide a better life for her family.
 She hopes to offer a variety of vegetables and increase the efficiency of her business.
 Norn sees her community being improved as she hopes to hire employees in the future.

 The Agriculture business sector covers all farming and livestock activities.
 Some entrepreneurs request loans to help in securing supplies and equipment.
 Others want to buy more animals to breed or purchase feed and medicines.
 The majority of our loan clients live in rural communities where agriculture is already understood as a business model.
 It is for this reason that approximately 50% of our loans are in the agricultural sector.

 Nearly 70,000 people live in In Cambodia’s Phnom Sruoch district, one of the region’s poorest districts.
 Situated in an area of plateaus and mountains, approximately 90 percent of residents are subsistence farmers.
 Some people earn meager incomes selling rice, charcoal, firewood, or small animals that they have raised.
 But food shortages still occur four to five months per year.
 Social services, infrastructure and markets are poorly constructed or non-existent.

 World Vision began the Phnom Sruoch Area Development Program in 2001.
 Accomplishments have included educating livestock farmers on animal health and treatment; establishing home gardens; teaching people about proper hygiene and sanitation to prevent illness; and drilling new wells and upgrading old ones.
 These changes have helped residents to improve their lives.